Jonathlon/Meet-App/README.md

 - [Live site URL](https://jonathlon.github.io/Meet-App/)

+## Serverless

+This app uses a serverless function deployed on Amazon AWS Lambda to authorize (OAuth 2.0) the user to make requests to the Google Calender API to search for upcoming events.

 ## Feature 1: Filter Events By City

 ### As a user I should be able to filter events by city so that I can see a list of events in that city.